 Imagine There are No Countries

-Imagine a lottery in which you could enter multiple jackpots throughout the world and all of those jackpots would be well into the hundreds of millions with a few occurrences where winnings even reached into the billion-dollar threshold.
+Imagine a lottery in which you could enter multiple jackpots throughout the world and all of those jackpots would be well into the hundreds of millions with a few occurrences where winnings even reached the billion-dollar threshold.
 Imagine ordinary, everyday people making their way onto the Forbes list simply by winning the lottery.

-What a wonderful world that would be for us lottery addicts ehh?
+What a wonderful world that would be for us lottery addicts eh?
 I don’t think there’s a question of if there will ever be a world lottery, I think the question more corresponds with when there will be one.
 There’s far too much for everybody to gain – from governments to charities to lottery players – for this thing not to happen.

 Now I understand there will be an overwhelming amount of regulatory issues that have to go with the creation of a world lottery.
-It would create a tremendous amount of arguments about who’s going to be in charge, where the money would be allocated and how exactly the world would police a system like this.
+It would create a tremendous amount of arguments about who’s going to be in charge, where the money would be allocated, and how exactly the world would police a system like this.

 Well, that’s what I’m here to do for you.
 This is how the world lottery would look:

 This issue, as well as the allocation of the money, are going to be the biggest roadblocks to the potential success of a world lottery.
 Finding out where to even get started for something like this would seem to be quite a tedious task.

 So where do we get started?
 Well, why not the United Nations?
 There are over 193 nations that are a part of the United Nations, meaning that’d be a great start to anything related to a world lottery.
 There isn’t another organization in the world that includes as many nations united in one goal of international cooperation (that was an awful excuse for a pun, I know).